Christ in Majesty: Development

 From the latter part of the fourth century, a still beardless Christ begins to be depicted seated on a throne on a dais, often with his feet on a low stool and usually flanked by Saints Peter and Paul, and in a larger composition the other apostles.
 The central group of the Sarcophagus of Junius Bassus of 359 (Vatican) is the earliest example with a clear date.
-In some cases Christ hands a scroll to St Peter on his right, imitating a gesture often made by Emperors handing an Imperial decree or letter of appointment to an official, as in ivory consular diptychs, on the Arch of Constantine, and the Missorium of Theodosius I. This depiction is known as the Traditio legis ("handing over the law"), or Christ the lawgiver – "the apostles are indeed officials, to whom the whole world is entrusted" wrote Saint John Chrysostom.
+In some cases Christ hands a scroll to Saint Peter on his right, imitating a gesture often made by Emperors handing an Imperial decree or letter of appointment to an official, as in ivory consular diptychs, on the Arch of Constantine, and the Missorium of Theodosius I. This depiction is known as the Traditio legis ("handing over the law"), or Christ the lawgiver – "the apostles are indeed officials, to whom the whole world is entrusted" wrote Saint John Chrysostom.
 This depiction tends to merge into one of "Christ the teacher", which also derives from classical images of bearded philosophers.

 Other Imperial depictions of Christ, standing as a triumphing general, or seated on a ball representing the world, or with different companions, are found in the next centuries.
 By the seventh century the Byzantine Christ Pantocrator holding a book representing the Gospels and raising his right hand has become essentially fixed in the form it retains in Eastern Orthodoxy today.
 "Christ Triumphant" had a separate future development, usually standing, often with both hands raised high.

 The Pantocrator figure first became half-length because large versions filled the semi-dome of the apse of many, if not most, decorated churches.
 A full-length figure would need to be greatly reduced for the head to make maximum impact from a distance (because of the flattening at the top of the semi-dome).
 The gesture Christ makes has become one of blessing, but is originally an orators gesture of his right to speak.
 The Deesis became standard at the centre of the templon beam in Orthodox churches and the templon's successor, the iconostasis, and is also found as a panel icon.
 Generally the Pantocrator has no visible throne, but the earlier Deesis does, and at least a single-step dais.
 The Deesis continues to appear in Western art, but not as often or in such an invariable composition as in the East.